Raphaelmos/paintjsonline/README.md

 # *Under construction but still usable*

-Currently improving the visual and adding more options on the page Thinking of adding a whole side menu for the options to have a better view of the canvas instead of centering everything in the middle
+Currently improving the visual and adding more options on the page <br>
+Thinking of adding a whole side menu for the options to have a better view of the canvas instead of centering everything in the middle <br>
-Giving it a more professional look instead of a beginner project view
+Giving it a more professional look instead of a beginner project view <br>
+Working on the issues in pixel-paint that would help increase the quality of this one

 # How to use ?
 ```